-The Royal Free, University College and Middlesex Medical Student Association has a proud and illustrious past
+The Royal Free, University College and Middlesex Medical Students’ Association has a proud and illustrious past.

-Formed in the wake of the merger between the three constituent medical schools in 1998, it has since gone from strength to strength and now provides social events, sports teams, societies, welfare services and representation to the 1200 or so medical students at UCL Medical School.
+Formed in the wake of the merger between the three constituent medical schools in 1998, it has since gone from strength to strength and we now provide social events, sports teams, societies, welfare services and representation to the 1200 or so medical students at UCL Medical School.

-UCL Medical School itself was formed over a number of years from the merger of three different institutions the Middlesex Hospital, University College Hospital and the Royal Free Hospital.
+RUMS is formed in the wake of the merger between the three constituent medical schools (the Middlesex Hospital, University College Hospital and the Royal Free Hospital)